giannosfor/PortScheduler/README.md

 month, via the following scheme.
 They want to truncate each ship’s
 schedule: for each ship Sg, there will be some day when it arrives in its scheduled port and simply remains there for the rest of the month (for maintenance).
-This means that S1 will not visit the remaining ports on its schedule (if any) that month, but this is okay.
+This means that Si will not visit the remaining ports on its schedule (if any) that month, but this is okay.
 So the truncation of Si’s schedule will simply consist of its original schedule up to a certain specified day on which it is in a port P; the remainder of the truncated